-A new law enacted during the 2014 legislative session directs the Campaign Finance and Public Disclosure Board to adopt rules governing Board audit and investigation procedures.
-The law requires the Board to use the expedited rulemaking process to adopt the rules.
+A new law enacted during the 2014 legislative session directed the Campaign Finance and Public Disclosure Board to adopt rules governing Board audit and investigation procedures.
+The law required the Board to use the expedited rulemaking process to adopt the rules.

-Click here to view the explanation of rules
+Click here to view the documents in the rulemaking record.

 Comments and questions

-If you have questions about the rulemaking process in
+If you have comment or questions about the rulemaking process in

 general or this proceeding in particular, please contact Jodi Pope at Jodi.email@example.com or 651-539-1183.